‘B&B’ Recap For Monday, November 12: Bill Traps Ridge & Judge McMullen

 Pam and Donna talked about her marriage to Eric.
 Pam called it her biggest mistake but implied that she could always get him back since his favorite wife was always the one before.
 She called Quinn crazy and that Donna needed to rescue Eric from her.

 Just then Quinn appeared and guessed that Pam was plotting to take her down.
 Quinn told her that others have tried in the past but that she was still there.
-Pam said that she had survived mean, but Quinn warned, “Pam, you don’t really want to take me on.”
+Pam said that she had survived, but Quinn warned, “Pam, you don’t really want to take me on.”

 Bill Catches Ridge Red-Handed